Reboot your wellness Get my 3-eBook bundle for FREE today

 Then I came across a tip for re-using garbanzo bean brine, and I thought, wait a minute, that can’t really work!
 So, I gave it a go, and I was shocked at how it works.
 It literally made perfect meringues.

-- Just prior to serving, spread coconut whipped cream or regular whipped cream, and raspberries over the top.
+Just prior to serving, spread coconut whipped cream, and raspberries over the top.